-In addition to her judicial experience, which includes presiding over multiple jury trials, her background includes having formerly served as Executive Director of Florence Crittenton Services of Arizona, Inc., a non-profit residential treatment center and outpatient clinic for abused, abandoned and delinquent teenage girls, ages 12-17.
+In addition to her judicial experience, her background includes having formerly served as Executive Director of Florence Crittenton Services of Arizona, Inc., a non-profit residential treatment center and outpatient clinic for abused, abandoned and delinquent teenage girls, ages 12-17.
 She also served as the Executive Director of Arizona Attorneys for Criminal Justice during its formative stages.
 Donna was one of the founding members of the Coalition of Arizonans to Abolish the Death Penalty (CAADP) and previously served on its Steering Committee.
-In addition, Donna is a board member of National C.U.R.E., a criminal justice reform agency headquartered in Washington, D.C.
+In addition, Donna was a board member of National C.U.R.E., a criminal justice reform agency headquartered in Washington, D.C.
 She is a Registered Principal Lobbyist at the Arizona State Legislature for Middle Ground Prison Reform and has lobbied at both the state and federal levels for criminal and social justice issues.
 Middle Ground is the state's only official lobbying/advocacy organization whose sole purpose is to protect and define the rights, privileges and responsibilities of prisoners and their supporters.